fardeen-ahmed/Bug-bounty-Writeups/README.md

 <h2> Cyber News and Updates (2021-2022) :- </h2>
 <a href="https://ash-king.co.uk/blog/Launching-internal-non-exported-deeplinks-on-Facebook">-Launching Internal & Non-Exported Deeplinks On Facebook</a>

+<a href="https://shubs.io/a-hackers-perspective-on-bug-bounty-triage/">-A hackers perspective on bug bounty triage</a>

 <a href="https://blog.intigriti.com/2021/04/06/benefits-launching-successful-bug-bounty-program/">-4 Key Benefits Of Launching A Successful Bug Bounty Program</a>